-This topic describes the typical role of the Tableau Online site administrator, and how it differs from the related data manager role.
-It then lists the core tasks that the site administrator completes to set up your Tableau Online site.
+This topic describes the typical role of the Tableau Cloud site administrator, and how it differs from the related data manager role.
+It then lists the core tasks that the site administrator completes to set up your Tableau Cloud site.
 Additional topics in this section provide more information about each of the steps.

 How we define the site administrator role

 We define the site administrator as the person who is in charge of creating and maintaining the framework that enables Tableau Desktop users in your organization to publish, share, manage, and connect to data sources and workbooks.
 For example, a site manager works with site users and their permissions, in contrast to working directly with content that is published to the site.

 The Tableau Cloud site administrator is typically part of the IT team at your organization.
 If your organization doesn’t have a formal IT team, the site administrator might be a savvy Tableau Desktop user who takes on this role (the accidental admin, so to speak).